Aphantasia Test: How To Know If You Have Aphantasia

 Are Aphantasia tests reliable?

 No test is perfect, and Aphantasia tests are no exception.
-While they can be helpful indicators, they should not be used as a definitive diagnosis.
+While they can be helpful indicators, they should not be used as a definitive diagnosis of your ability to visualize visual images.

 It’s best to consult a mental health professional for a complete evaluation.